Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: Introduction

 \subsection{Existing Works}

-Recently, the problem of analyzing and minimizing the AoI under uncoordinated channel access has attracted increasing attention\cite{8006544,talak2018distributed,Chen2019,Chen2020,jiang2018can,9007478,8901143,bedewy2019optimizing,gopal2020non}.
+Recently, the problem of analyzing and minimizing the AoI under uncoordinated channel access has attracted increasing attention\cite{8006544,talak2018distributed,Chen2019,Chen2020,yang2021understanding,jiang2018can,8901143,gopal2020non,bedewy2019optimizing,9007478}.
 Generally, these works can be classified into two broad groups based on the type of the uncoordinated access schemes.
-The first group in \cite{8006544,talak2018distributed,Chen2019,Chen2020} considers slotted ALOHA-like random access schemes, under which each device attempts to transmit its status update to the receiver in each slot with a certain probability.
+The first group in \cite{8006544,talak2018distributed,Chen2019,Chen2020,yang2021understanding} considers slotted ALOHA-like random access schemes, under which each device attempts to transmit its status update to the receiver in each slot with a certain probability.
 Specifically, the works in \cite{8006544} and \cite{talak2018distributed} study the optimal attempt probabilities that can minimize the average AoI in a multiaccess channel and a general wireless network with pairwise interference constraints, respectively.
 In \cite{Chen2019}, the authors propose an age-based decentralized dynamic transmission policy to minimize the total average AoI.
 In \cite{Chen2020}, the authors consider an age-based distributed randomized transmission policy and derive an approximate closed-form expression of the average AoI.
-Note that, in a real-world dense IoT, ALOHA-like random access schemes would result in significant collisions, effectively rendering communication impossible\cite{zucchetto2017uncoordinated,9060999}.
-In this regard, to reduce the collisions suffered by ALOHA schemes, the second group in \cite{jiang2018can,9007478,8901143,bedewy2019optimizing,gopal2020non} considers the carrier sense multiple access (CSMA) type schemes, by enabling carrier sensing capabilities at the devices.
+The work in \cite{yang2021understanding} studies the peak and the average AoI performance for Poisson bipolar modeled large-scale wireless networks.
+Note that, in a real-world dense IoT, ALOHA-like random access schemes would result in significant collisions, effectively rendering communication unreliable\cite{zucchetto2017uncoordinated,9060999}.
+In this regard, to reduce the collisions suffered by ALOHA schemes, the second group in \cite{jiang2018can,8901143,bedewy2019optimizing,gopal2020non,9007478,zhou2020performance} considers the carrier sense multiple access (CSMA) type schemes, by enabling carrier sensing capabilities at the devices.
 In particular, the work in \cite{jiang2018can} proposes an index-prioritized distributed random access policy to minimize the total average AoI in a status update system.
-In \cite{9007478}, the authors investigate the problem of optimizing the backoff times of the devices so as to minimize the total average AoI.
 The work in \cite{8901143} analyzes the worst case of the average AoI and the average peak AoI from the view of a particular device with random status packets arrivals, for a system in which all other devices always have status packets to send.
+The work in \cite{gopal2020non} considers a status updating system in which all devices always have fresh status packets to send, and studies a noncooperative game in which multiple devices contend for the spectrum using a CSMA-type scheme so as to minimize their own instantaneous AoI in one transmission.
 In \cite{bedewy2019optimizing}, the authors propose an efficient sleep-wake strategy to minimize the total average peak AoI for a wireless network in which each device uses carrier sensing and generates status packets at-will.
-The work in \cite{gopal2020non} considers a status updating system in which all devices always have fresh status packets to send, and studies a noncooperative game in which multiple devices contend for the spectrum using a CSMA-type scheme so as to minimize their own instantaneous AoI in one transmission.
+In \cite{9007478}, the authors investigate the problem of optimizing the backoff times of the devices so as to minimize the total average AoI.
+In \cite{zhou2020performance}, we studied the average AoI in a ultra-dense IoT with noisy channels and analyzed the effects of system parameters on the average AoI.